Tyrolean Rebellion: Outbreak and course of the rebellion

-An Austrian corps under General Johann Gabriel Chasteler de Courcelles operating from Carinthia occupied Lienz and marched against Innsbruck, but was defeated by Bavarian troops led by French Marshal François Joseph Lefebvre near Wörgl on 13 May.
+An Austrian corps under General Johann Gabriel Chasteler de Courcelles, operating from Carinthia, occupied Lienz and marched against Innsbruck, but was defeated at Wörgl on 13 May by Bavarian troops led by French Marshal François Joseph Lefebvre.

-Meanwhile, an army of Tyrolean citizen militia (Schützen), joined by peasants, craftsmen and other civilians, under the command of innkeeper, wine merchant and cattle dealer Andreas Hofer upon the war message had gathered around Sterzing and marched north towards the Brenner Pass.
-There they did build barricades on strategic points.
-In the First and Second Battle of Bergisel near Innsbruck on 12 April and 25 May, the Tyrolean troops fought against the Bavarians, who were forced to retreat.
+Meanwhile, responding to the declaration of war, an army of Tyrolean citizen militia (Schützen), joined by peasants, craftsmen, and other civilians, gathered around Sterzing.
+Under the command of innkeeper, wine merchant, and cattle dealer Andreas Hofer and marched north through the Brenner Pass to the outskirts of Innsbruck.
+There they fortified Bergisel hill.
+In the First and Second Battles of Bergisel on 12 April and 25 May, the Tyroleans defeated the Bavarians, who were forced to retreat.